‘Bold And The Beautiful’ Spoilers Video: Bill Begs Katie, ‘Let Me Come Home’ In New Promo

 The Bold and the Beautiful spoilers video shows that Bill Spencer (Don Diamont) misses his Katie Logan (Heather Tom).
 After months apart, the media mogul wears his heart on his sleeve as he begs her for a second chance.
-But Katie still feels betrayed by the man she loves.
+However, Katie still feels betrayed by the man she loves.
 Should she risk her heart again for the sake of love?

 Bill Puts It All On The Table